The U.S. Once Had A Ban On Assault Weapons — Why Did It Expire?

 On top of all that, the president in 2004 was George W. Bush, another Republican who was opposed to renewing the ban.

 Feinstein and others made numerous efforts to restore the ban that year and over the next several years.
 When Barack Obama was elected president in 2008 he made renewing the ban part of his agenda.
-Efforts were mounted again after the Sandy Hook Elementary School shooting in December of 2012, but none bore fruit.
+Efforts were mounted again after the Sandy Hook Elementary School shooting in December 2012, but none bore fruit.

 The attempt to reinstate the ban after Sandy Hook attracted 12 fewer votes in the Senate than Feinstein had mustered in an attempt to renew the ban in 2004.